 The workshop in a nutshell

-This workshop is inspired by our course "Research as design" at Stanford University which had also led to our book "Creativity in Research" which is the basis for our workshop (check out: www.creativityinresearch.org).
+This workshop is inspired by our course "Research as design" at Stanford University which also led to our book "Creativity in Research", which is the basis for our workshop (check out: www.creativityinresearch.org).

-You will have plenty of time in this week to work directly on your PhD, post-doc or other research project, you will benefit from peer-coaching and explore new ways to organize your projects and motivate yourself.
+You will have plenty of time this week to work directly on your PhD, post-doc or other research project; you will benefit from peer-coaching and explore new ways to organise your projects and motivate yourself.

 The workshop in a nutshell in this video message from the instructor: https://www.youtube.com/watch?v=dKNAM2QQBBg&t=7s